How to Tell if You Are Eligible for Unemployment Benefits

 Special Circumstances and Unemployment Benefits

-If you were fired from your job you may be eligible for unemployment, depending on the circumstances.
+- Unemployment Eligibility When You're Fired: If you were fired from your job, you might be eligible for unemployment, depending on the circumstances.
 There are a variety of factors that will determine whether you can collect benefits.
 If you feel you were fired without just cause, you should check with your state unemployment department about your eligibility.

-In most cases, if you quit voluntarily you are not eligible for unemployment.
-However, if you left for good cause you may be able to collect unemployment benefits.
+- Unemployment Eligibility When You Quit: In most cases, if you quit voluntarily, you are not eligible for unemployment.
+However, if you left for a good cause, you may be able to collect unemployment benefits.

-In most cases, self-employed workers and/or freelance workers who lose their income are not eligible for unemployment benefits.
+- Unemployment Eligibility for Self-Employed Workers: In most cases, self-employed workers and freelance workers who lose their income are not eligible for unemployment benefits.
 However, if your business is incorporated and pays into unemployment, you may be eligible to collect unemployment benefits.